MindDesign/tailwindthemes/README.md

 Simple responsive HTML template using the fantastic [Tailwind CSS Framework](https://tailwindcss.com/).
 All images are from [Pexels](https://pexels.com/).

-### Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)

 ### Motivation

 Created and shared in the hope that someone will find use for it.